Skip to main content

 enabled: <true|false>

-trueEnables or disables the sending of CORS headers.
+trueTurns the sending of CORS headers on/off.
 It can be used to restrict access to specific domains.
 By default, the Proxy allows each origin by setting the Access-Control-Allow-Origin response header to the request's origin.
-You can override this functionality by restricting the allowed origins with the next (allowed_origins) option.
+You can override this functionality by restricting the allowed origins with the allowed_origins or allowed_origins_regex options.

 http: